QUESTION IMAGE

 atoms of what element form the backbone of large, complex molecules such as sugars and fats?

-Sugars (carbohydrates) and fats (lipids) are organic molecules.
-Carbon has a unique ability to form four covalent bonds, allowing it to create long chains, rings, and complex structures that serve as the backbone of these large molecules.
-Oxygen, sulfur, and sodium do not have the structural properties to form the backbone of such complex organic molecules like sugars and fats.
+Large, complex molecules like sugars (carbohydrates) and fats (lipids) have a carbon - based backbone.
+Carbon has the unique ability to form four covalent bonds, allowing it to create long chains, rings, and complex structures that serve as the framework for these biomolecules.
+Oxygen, sodium, and sulfur do not have the structural properties to form the backbone of such large, complex organic molecules.

 Snap & solve any problem in the app